AbelSniffel/SteamKM/README.md

 ### **Key Features:**

 ### **UI & Customization**
-- Modern, Responsive Design (Using Pyside6): A clean and intuitive interface for seamless navigation.
+- Modern, Responsive Design (Using PySide6): A clean and intuitive interface for seamless navigation.
 - Real-Time Search Filtering: Instantly find the game you’re looking for by searching the title or the key.
-- Theme Flexibility: Choose from default themes or create your own with the customization menu.
+- Theme Flexibility: Choose from default themes or create your own with the extensive customization menu.
 - Quick Actions: Right-click context menus for fast edits, key visibility toggles, and more.

 ### **Game Management**
 - Batch Operations: Add, edit or remove multiple keys at once.
-- Smart Categorization: Organize games into categories like Premium, VR, Used, New, and more.
+- Smart Categorization: Organize games into categories like Premium, Good, Used, and more.

 ### **Data Security & Management**
 - Hidden Keys: All saved and just added keys are automatically hidden by default.
-- Reliable Backups: Automatic and manual backup options to safeguard your data.
+- Backups: Automatic and manual backup options to safeguard your data.
 - Import/Export Functionality: Transfer your library between devices effortlessly.

 ### **Organization Tools**